 One of the first tasks many embark on during or after a divorce action, is the purchase of a new home.
 However, this process can be overwhelming when considering the division of your assets and debts and removal of your spouse’s income.
-Therefore, your Pensacola Divorce Attorney has provided some helpful information regarding this important process after a divorce.
+Therefore, we have provided some helpful information regarding this important process after a divorce.

 The first thing to consider when buying a house is your qualifications for a home loan.
 Mortgage lenders require a great deal of information regarding your income, outstanding debts, and assets before approving your application.
 However, many of these details will be unsettled if you are in the middle of a divorce proceeding.
 For instance, a large portion of the divorce process involves the division of marital assets and liabilities.
 Therefore, the assets you may believe you will retain after the divorce is finalized could potentially be given to your spouse.
 Further, although debts may be removed from your name, your also have the potential to be held responsible for marital debts and also acquire new payments such as alimony or child support.
 All of these items will be considered by the lenders and it will be difficult to determine your exact income, expenses, assets, and liabilities if your divorce is not finalized.
 Therefore, this uncertainty may result in a rejection of a loan or higher interest rates.